P-Pimentinha/chat_room_socket.IO/ReadMe.md

 Description: Chat Room is a simple chat application developed with the intent of having the first contact with WebSockets.
 The project was initiated through the tutorial found on the socket.io web page (https://socket.io/get-started/chat).
 After the first phase being completed, I reshaped the app to have a more appealing design, as well a few more features.

+Additional features:
-Features: Chat room allows the users to enter a username and send messages to each other.
-The name of the person that sent the message is also displayed before the message.
+-Chat room allows the users to enter a username.
+-The name of the user is shown on the screen along with the message.

 Use: the app can be accessed using the following url: https://desolate-mesa-58152.herokuapp.com/